MFurkanYaman/KMeansWeb-Lib-vs-NoLib/README.md

 - **Logging**: All operations and errors occurring in the application are logged.
 - **Methods Served via Flask**: The application includes methods served via the Flask framework.
 - **Unit Tests**: Unit tests have been developed for each method.

-## Video Demo

-A video demonstrating the application's working principles has been prepared.
-To watch the video, click [here](#).
-The video provides detailed explanations of how the application works and its main features.

 ## K-Means Algorithm